 Those who want to participate in the Tuition Exchange Program need to work with their home school to complete the necessary paperwork and submit it through the Tuition Exchange Liaison at their University.
 Once their liaison processes the information it will be forwarded to Valparaiso University and reviewed to determine if the student is eligible to receive tuition exchange.

 Each institution has significant discretion in awarding TE benefits, under the guidance and monitoring of the TE central office.
 The TE benefit is defined as either full tuition or a minimum amount established by the Tuition Exchange central office.
 (At Valparaiso University, Tuition Exchange eligibility policies and procedures are administered in the same manner as Tuition Remission.)
+Again, tuition exchange only applies to undergraduate programs.

 The TE program requires that Valpo maintain a balance between “imports” (TE participants enrolling at Valpo from other institutions) and “exports” (Valpo employees and their family members enrolling elsewhere.)
 Therefore, opportunities to receive TE are limited.
 Applicants for TE benefits are strongly encouraged to contact the other schools directly for information regarding: